 24. Songdo Ropeway

-Songdo Sea Cable car was reborn as the brand of Busan Air Cruz in June 2017 through a restoration project to revive the old reputation of Songdo Beach, Korea’s first public beach.
+The Songdo Sea Cable car was transformed into the brand of Busan Air Cruz in June 2017 as part of a restoration project aimed at revitalizing the esteemed history of Songdo Beach, Korea’s first public beach.

 Getting there